MiliyonDiriba/Freecodecamp-1/README-Catphoto.md

 In this code, you'll learn the most common HTML tags by building your own cat photo app.
 First, building a cat photo app for the basics of HTML and CSS.
 # summary
-building a cat photo app for the basics of HTML and CSS
+building a cat photo app for the basics of HTML and CSS.